ethhub-io/ethhub/other/ethhub-cftc-response.md

 The roadmap and community consensus is very clear when it comes to wanting to switch to proof of stake.
 There are active conversations occuring about the logistics and mechanisms of the proof of stake transition but wanting to stay on proof of work is not something actively discussed.
 At any point, a user can attempt to fork or stay on the current proof of work chain but the incentive will be very little once proof of stake is live because the users of the network gain many benefits from Eth 2.0 chain which will include proof of stake.
 These include: scalability, lower issuance rate, ETH holders being able to stake and earn rewards and all development power focused on the new chain.

-Anyone can choose to fork the Ethereum network during the upgrade, but the chance of a competing blockchain that have removed the newest PoS upgrade, is very slim.
+Anyone can choose to fork the Ethereum network during the upgrade, but the chance of a competing blockchain that has removed the newest PoS upgrade, is very slim.
 As the upgrade is a massive improve on scaliblity, the forked chain would be subpar and therefore not have much market traction.

 ### 12. What capability does the Ethereum Network have to support the continued development and increasing use of smart contracts?